 I know why this civilisation came to an end.
 There is a song in my village that I now know was teaching this wisdom.
 "Set down the root and live in harmony with the breeze.
 Let us endure the Winter like the seeds in the frozen land, and sing in rejoice with the birds...
 Continue Reading →

 It was home time at school.
-As child, we used to gather local children and walked to primary school in groups in the morning.
+We used to gather local children and walked to our primary school as groups every morning.
 On the way home, we travelled in smaller groups; basically whomever available to tag together, making sure that no body was left behind.
-We learned to look out for one another...
+We learned to look out for one another like that...
 Continue Reading →

 Look deep into nature, and then you will understand everything better. - Albert Einstein I remember a story about Buddha's teaching.
 Buddha one day gave his students a flower and told them to look at it.
 While most students wondered what their master was teaching through this silent task, one of the student looked at...
 Continue Reading →